VirtualBrightPlayz/CommsHack/README.md

 `audio <volume between 0-1> <file path>`

+Please note that spaces and other special chars. don't work in file names.

 ## FFmpeg

 There isn't a builtin converter for the plugin.
 Audio comes in different formats and as such can be a pain to decode.
 So we added ffmpeg support.
 Downloads for the binaries can be found at: https://ffmpeg.org/download.html